Esri/esri-loader/README.md

 Follow [these instructions](https://github.com/Esri/jsapi-resources/tree/master/4.x/typescript) to install the 4.x types.

-After installling the 4.x types, you can use the `__esri` namespace for the types as seen in [this example](https://github.com/kgs916/angular2-esri4-components/blob/68861b286fd3a4814c495c2bd723e336e917ced2/src/lib/esri4-map/esri4-map.component.ts#L20-L26).
+After installing the 4.x types, you can use the `__esri` namespace for the types as seen in [this example](https://github.com/kgs916/angular2-esri4-components/blob/68861b286fd3a4814c495c2bd723e336e917ced2/src/lib/esri4-map/esri4-map.component.ts#L20-L26).

 #### 3.x Types